 Serial Number Tag for Caltype Senator Mini-Calc

-Sometime during the '71-'72 timeframe, fully assembled ICM 816 calculators, were sold under OEM contract to Caltype Corporation (a subsidiary of Transitron Electronic Corporation), of Los Angeles.
-Transitron Electronic Corporation was founded in 1952 to manufacture transistors, and did quite well for a time, but changes in transistor fabrication technology and the advent of integrated circuits eventualy led to their demise in 1986.
+Sometime during the mid-'71 timeframe, fully assembled ICM 816 calculators were sold under OEM contract to Caltype Corporation (a subsidiary of Transitron Electronic Corporation), of Los Angeles.
+Transitron Electronic Corporation was founded in 1952 to manufacture transistors, and did quite well for a time, but changes in transistor fabrication technology and the advent of integrated circuits eventualy led to the demise of the company in 1986.
 Caltype Corp. was a spinoff of Transitron, incorporated in September of 1965 as a marketer of low-cost business machines manufactured by other companies.
 Caltype marketed the ICM-816 as the "Senator Mini-Calc".
-The only difference between the International Calculating Machines calculator and the Caltype Corp. version was the the name plate on the top cover of the machine, which reads "Senator Mini-Calc; Made in USA"; and the model/serial number tag, which replaced ICM's name with Caltype's.
+The only difference between the ICM-816 and the Caltype Corp.
+Mini-Calc the name plate on the top cover of the machine, which reads "Senator Mini-Calc/Made in USA", and the model/serial number tag, which replaced ICM's name with Caltype's.
 The model number of the machine listed on the model/serial number tag of the Caltype Mini-Calc remains ICM-816, and the serial-numbering scheme follows ICM's convention of "816" as the first three digits of the serial number.

-It is also very interesting to note that famous electronics manufacturer Sony, which entered the calculator marketplace in 1967 with it's ICC-400W and ICC-500W calculators), marketed a calculator called the ICC-88 beginning in fall of 1971 that utilized a variant of the Electronic Arrays EAS-100 chipset.
-The ICC-88 was Sony's first calculator to use non-Sony-made integrated circuits as the brains for one of their calculators.
+It is also very interesting to note that world-famous electronics manufacturer Sony, (which entered the calculator marketplace in 1967 with it's ICC-400W and ICC-500W calculators), marketed a calculator called the ICC-88, introduced in September, 1971, that utilized a variant of the Electronic Arrays S-100 chipset.
+The ICC-88 was Sony's first calculator to use non-Sony-made integrated circuits in one of their calculators.
 The display in the ICC-88 was a gas-discharge, seven segment planar display versus the Nixie-tube display of the ICM-816, and the Sony machine could operate on AC power, or through built-in rechargeable batteries.
-Otherwise, the ICM-816 and Sony's have the same features and operation.
-Along with the Sony machine, Walther, the German company famous for making firearms, also used a variant of the EA chipset in their Nixie tube-based ETR-2 desktop calculator, introduced sometime in 1971, as well as the later (late '71 to early '72) Nixie-based ETR-4 rechargeable battery-powered calculator.
+Otherwise, the ICM-816 and Sony's calculators have the same features and operation.

 Inside the ICM 816